Grigori Perelman: Early life and education

-Grigori Yakovlevich Perelman was born in Leningrad, Soviet Union (now Saint Petersburg, Russia) on June 13, 1966, to Jewish parents, Yakov (who now lives in Israel) and Lyubov (who still lives in Saint Petersburg with Perelman).
+Grigori Yakovlevich Perelman was born in Leningrad, Soviet Union (now Saint Petersburg, Russia) on 13 June 1966, to Jewish parents, Yakov (who now resides in Israel) and Lyubov (who has continued to reside in Saint Petersburg with Perelman).
 Perelman's mother Lyubov gave up graduate work in mathematics to raise him.
 Perelman's mathematical talent became apparent at the age of 10, and his mother enrolled him in Sergei Rukshin's after-school mathematics training program.

 His mathematical education continued at the Leningrad Secondary School 239, a specialized school with advanced mathematics and physics programs.
 Perelman excelled in all subjects except physical education.
 In 1982, not long after his sixteenth birthday, he won a gold medal as a member of the Soviet team at the International Mathematical Olympiad hosted in Budapest, achieving a perfect score.
-He continued as a student of the School of Mathematics and Mechanics (the so-called "матмех" i.e. "math-mech") at Leningrad State University, without admission examinations, and enrolled at the university.
+He continued his studies at School of Mathematics and Mechanics of the Leningrad State University.

-After completing his PhD in 1990, Perelman began work at the Leningrad Department of Steklov Institute of Mathematics of the USSR Academy of Sciences, where his advisors were Aleksandr Aleksandrov and Yuri Burago.
+After completing his PhD in 1990, Perelman began working at Leningrad Department of Steklov Institute of Mathematics of the USSR Academy of Sciences, where his advisors were Aleksandr Aleksandrov and Yuri Burago.
 In the late 1980s and early 1990s, with a strong recommendation from the geometer Mikhail Gromov, Perelman obtained research positions at several universities in the United States.
 In 1991, Perelman won the Young Mathematician Prize of the Saint Petersburg Mathematical Society for his work on Aleksandrov's spaces of curvature bounded from below.
 In 1992, he was invited to spend a semester each at the Courant Institute in New York University, where he began work on manifolds with lower bounds on Ricci curvature.
 From there, he accepted a two-year Miller Research Fellowship at the University of California, Berkeley, in 1993.
 After proving the soul conjecture in 1994, he was offered jobs at several top universities in the US, including Princeton and Stanford, but he rejected them all and returned to the Steklov Institute in Saint Petersburg in the summer of 1995 for a research-only position.